Frank-ZY-Dou/Coverage_Axis/SCP_GPU/README.md

      x_i in {0,1}
 ```

-where `x_i = 1` keeps inner ball `i`.
-This solver keeps the **same program and
+`x_i = 1` keeps inner ball `i`.
+This solver computes the same optimal selection
-its global optimum** — no heuristic, no approximation — and reaches it faster by
+as the original Coverage Axis (no heuristic), but faster:

-- building the coverage relation as packed bitsets on the GPU (NVIDIA Warp),
+- the coverage relation is built as packed bitsets on the GPU (NVIDIA Warp);
-- solving the integer program exactly with CP-SAT (OR-Tools) or HiGHS,
+- the integer program is solved exactly with CP-SAT (OR-Tools) or HiGHS;
-- optional optimum-preserving presolve (unique-cover forcing, dominance, dedup).
+- an optional presolve (unique-cover forcing, dominance, dedup) shrinks it
+  without changing the optimum.

 ## Why

-The reference Coverage Axis builds the coverage matrix `D` and solves it with
+The original Coverage Axis builds the coverage matrix `D` and solves it with
-`scipy.optimize.milp` (HiGHS) under a wall-clock cutoff.
-On larger instances
+`scipy.optimize.milp` (HiGHS) under a time limit.
+On larger inputs that solve
-that solve becomes the bottleneck.
-Here the coverage matrix is built on the GPU
-and the exact solve uses a parallel CP-SAT backend; the returned selection is the
-**same proven-optimal** set, several times faster.
+dominates the runtime.
+Building `D` on the GPU and solving with a parallel
+CP-SAT backend gives the same optimal selection in less time.

+## Speed

-## Results (beagle surface; one RTX 2080 Ti, 8-core CP-SAT)
+Beagle surface, one RTX 2080 Ti, CP-SAT with 8 workers:

 ```
-HARD instance: 8000 surface points x 6000 candidates coverage build : numpy 2.28s  ->  GPU/Warp 0.02s   (113x, identical coverage)
+8000 surface points x 6000 candidates
+  coverage build : numpy 2.28s  ->  GPU 0.02s     (identical coverage)
-  exact solve    : HiGHS 11.66s ->  CP-SAT  3.00s    (3.9x, objective 42, proven optimal)
+  exact solve    : HiGHS 11.66s ->  CP-SAT 3.00s   (objective 42, proven optimal)
-  end-to-end     : 13.93s       ->  3.02s            (4.6x, same global optimum)
+  end-to-end     : 13.93s       ->  3.02s          (same optimum)

-EASY instance: 2500 x 2500   ->  objective 22, end-to-end ~1.8x, same optimum
+2500 x 2500  ->  objective 22, same optimum
 ```

-All backends return the **identical objective**, proven optimal and feasible.
-Notes on the numbers: CP-SAT runs with 8 workers while `scipy.milp` (HiGHS) is
+Two caveats when reading these.
+CP-SAT uses 8 threads while `scipy.milp` is
-serial, so part of the solve speedup is parallelism; the GPU-build and end-to-end
+serial, so some of the solve speedup is parallelism.
+The GPU-build and
-figures are steady-state (a single cold run pays a one-time ~7 s Warp/CUDA
+end-to-end times are steady-state; the first run also pays a one-time ~7 s
-startup).
-The selection itself is unchanged.
+Warp/CUDA startup.
+The selection is the same either way.

-## Optimality is certified, not asserted
+## Verification

-`verify.py` confirms the result independently of any solver's "optimal" flag:
+`verify.py` checks the result without relying on the solver's own "optimal" flag:

-- **feasibility** — recompute the coverage from raw geometry; the selection
+- feasibility: recompute the coverage from the raw geometry and confirm the
-  covers every surface point;
+  selection covers every surface point;
-- **two independent solves** (HiGHS and CP-SAT) agree on the objective;
+- two independent solves (HiGHS and CP-SAT) return the same objective;
-- **LP lower-bound certificate** — `ceil(LP relaxation) == objective` proves
-  optimality;
+- LP lower bound: `ceil(LP relaxation)` equals the objective, which proves it is
+  optimal;
-- **brute force** — on small random instances the result matches the exhaustive
+- brute force: on small random instances the result matches the exhaustive
   minimum cover.

 ## Install